dickwall/subcut/GettingStarted.md

 There are two main ways of reducing the risk of this occuring:

-1. Use injectIfBound and always supply default implementations, which is better for readability anyway, and means that there will never be a BindingException thrown at runtime, and
+1. Use injectOptional and always supply default implementations, which is better for readability anyway, and means that there will never be a BindingException thrown at runtime, and

-2. Test all of your instances with an empty bindingModule assuming you do use injectIfBound, or alternatively bind your standard configuration module (or each module in turn) implicitly into scope, and then create new instances of your injectable classes.
+2. Test all of your instances with an empty bindingModule assuming you do use injectOptional, or alternatively bind your standard configuration module (or each module in turn) implicitly into scope, and then create new instances of your injectable classes.
 This will enable you to pick up any missing or misconfigured bindings at testing time, rather than in production.